 Both MySQL and SQLite use the Structured Query Language (SQL) to define, update, and query data in Databases.
-Depending on the use case, one might want to move data from SQLite3 to MySQL for further analysis.
+Depending on the use case, one might want to move data from SQLite to MySQL for further analysis.
 SQLite is best suited for smaller Databases and does not have any specific user management functionality, making it difficult for users to collaborate.

-It’s not easily scalable and lacks customizability.
+SQLite is not easily scalable and lacks customizability.
 On the other hand, MySQL supports multiple users and can store a huge amount of data in the form of MySQL tables.
 Hence, as your business scales, your Database grows, and SQLite might not be very effective for your data.
 Therefore, it is highly recommended to migrate from SQLite to MySQL if you’re dealing with large volumes of data.

 This article will help you quickly migrate SQLite to MySQL Database.
-Let’s get started with “SQLite to MySQL” integration.
+Let’s get started with the “SQLite to MySQL” integration.

 SQLite to MySQL – 2 Easy Methods